-Notes: 1.
-Figures might not add due to rounding
+Notes: 1 Figures might not add due to rounding.

-2. The Fund Share of Benefits calculation excludes the Judges & Magistrates and the MPs which are funded on a Pay-As-You-Go basis.
+2 The Fund Share of Benefits calculation excludes the Judges and Solicitor-General Scheme and the Parliamentary Scheme which are funded on a Pay-As-You-Go basis.
+The adjustment is \$273 million in respect of the liability and \$1 million in respect of the contributions.

-- 9.2 The Statutory valuation results show liabilities that are lower than those that would have been brought out by application of the valuation basis adopted for the valuation as at 30 June 2007.
-A summary reconciliation between the expected valuation results and the actual valuation results is given in Section 10 of this report. - 9.3 The current Fund Share valuation gives results that are somewhat different from the results that were determined under the 2007 valuation.
-The Fund share of benefits brought out by the 2007 valuation was determined as 29.0%, higher than the 2006 valuation (26.0%).
-The 30 June 2008 Fund Share valuation results show that the 29.0% share is no longer appropriate, as the fund share of benefits has decreased to 25.0%.
-This is due to the weak investment performance offset slightly by the change in assumptions (primarily the increase in the discount rate).
-The rate will be reviewed again as part of the valuation processes as at 30 June 2009. - 9.4 The results in respect of the unfunded past service liability on each basis are shown in the table below.
+- 9.2 The Statutory valuation results show liabilities that are slightly higher than those that would have been brought out by application of the valuation basis adopted for the valuation as at 30 June 2008.
+A summary reconciliation between the expected valuation results and the actual valuation results is given in section 10 of this report. - 9.3 The current Fund Share valuation gives results that are somewhat different from the results that were determined under the 2008 valuation.
+The Fund Share of Benefits brought out by the 2008 valuation was determined as 25.0%.
+The 30 June 2009 Fund Share valuation results show that the 25.0% share is no longer appropriate, as the Fund Share of Benefits has decreased to 21.0%.
+This is due to the weak investment performance.
+The rate will be reviewed again as part of the valuation processes as at 30 June 2010. - 9.4 The results in respect of the unfunded past service liability on each basis are shown in the table below.